Photo by Tatiana Daubek

 Alexander performs regularly with such groups as the Boston Modern Orchestra Project, Odyssey Opera, Boston Pops Esplanade Orchestra and Portland Symphony Orchestra.
 Other orchestra experiences include Boston Ballet, Pro Arte Chamber Orchestra, Kalistos Chamber Orchestra, Xanthos Ensemble, Marsh Chapel Collegium, Indian Hill Symphony, Boston Philharmonic Orchestra, associate principal in Plymouth Symphony and principal at Worcester Collegium.
 He makes regular appearances at the various concert series in the New England area as a chamber and solo musician, as well as in a duo with his wife, pianist Olga Talroze.
 Festival and concert series appearances include Monadnock Music, Caspian Monday Music, Manchester Summer Chamber Music, Bach's Lunch, Longy Sound Fest and others.

 In addition to Sarasota and Tanglewood Alexander’s summer festival experiences also include Meadowmount Summer School of Music, Bowdoin Summer Music Camp, Triple Helix chamber workshop and the Lydian String Quartet summer workshop.
 During the summers of 2008-2010 he served as a faculty at Point Counterpoint Music Camp.
-Currently Alexander is a faculty in Indian Hill Music School and Winchester Community Music School.
+Currently Alexander is on faculty at Winchester Community Music School.

 Alexander earned his Bachelors’ Degree magna cum laude and Masters’ Degree from the Boston Conservatory where he studied with former BSO associate principal Patricia McCarty.
 He received his Graduate Diploma from New England Conservatory where he was a student of renowned viola soloist Kim Kashkashian.